Having my training recognized

 - A supplier who receives a request from the ChAD for additional information on accreditation or the renewal of a training activity must respond to this request within 10 days.

-- The activities must last a minimum of one hour.
-No partial PDUs may be granted.
+- The activities must last a minimum of 15 minutes.

 - The ChAD must be notified when a trainer is replaced or added to a currently accredited training activity.
 Please do so by filling out the online form (in French only) on ÉduChAD.